wp-plugins/twitter-friendly-links/readme.txt

 * You can output the twitter friendly link in your themes using the `twitter_link()` function
 * More coming up soon!

 YES, I do consider feature requests, and that is what makes this plugin work.
-The discussions go here: [Quick Flickr Widget](http://kovshenin.com/wordpress/plugins/twitter-friendly-links/ "Twitter Friendly Links")
+The discussions go here: [Twitter Friendly Links](http://kovshenin.com/wordpress/plugins/twitter-friendly-links/ "Twitter Friendly Links")

 == Installation ==